presidenten/vuex-plus-demo/README.md

 This project is based upon the [vue-cli webpack template](https://github.com/vuejs-templates/webpack), and been modified to show some examples of working with dynamic creation/destruction of component instances with dynamic vuex stores for each instance.

+### Heads up
-The thought behind the code structure is to keep things that use each other close.
+The main purpose of this project is to show some examples of how to get things done with `vuex+`.
+I kept things as simple as possible with only super simple counters implemented everywhere, to keep the focus on `vuex+`, The thought behind the code structure is to keep things that use each other close.
 Only very light logic goes into vue components, heavy logic goes into vuex models and services.

 ### Enhancements over Vuex instance handling (2.3.0)+